-Originating from Lain word “agglutinare” which stands for “glueing to”; agglutination is said to occur if an antigen is mixed in a solution containing its corresponding antibody; also known as “Isoagglutinin”.
-Agglutination of antigen coated particles is frequently used for detection of specific antibodies.
-Common examples of use of agglutination technique are Blood grouping techniques and identification of Rheumatoid factor; the autoantibody to Fc component of gamma globulin in Rheumatoid arthritis assessment.
+Originating from the Latin word “agglutinare,” which stands for “gluing to,” agglutination is said to occur if an antigen is mixed in a solution containing its corresponding antibody; also known as “Isoagglutinin.”
+Agglutination of antigen-coated particles is frequently used for detection of specific antibodies.
+Common examples of the use of agglutination are blood grouping techniques and identification of Rheumatoid factor as well as the autoantibody to Fc component of gamma globulin in Rheumatoid arthritis assessment.

-Used for Quantification of proteins in serum, plasma or cerebrospinal fluid; the underlying principle is that small particles in a solution scatter light passing through the solution in a manner proportion to the turbidity of the solution.
-The amount of scatter is measured, compared to known mixtures and then the amount of unknown is determined using standard curves.
+Nephelometry is used for quantification of proteins in the serum, plasma or cerebrospinal fluid.
+The principle is to measure forwarded scattered light when a laser beam passes through a sample and the light is deflected by the particles. proportional to the turbidity of the solution.
+The amount of scattering is measured, compared to known mixtures, and then the amount of unknown is determined using standard curves.

-Specific polyclonal antibody and analyte in test sample interact and immune complexes are formed.
-Light from a laser light source results in scattering; the light scatter onto the receiving photodiode is proportional to the number of complexes (that is, concentration of the analyte).
+The specific polyclonal antibody and the analyte in the test sample interact and immune complexes are formed.
+Light from a laser light source results in the scattering of the molecules.
+The light scattered onto the receiving photodiode is proportional to the number of complexes (that is, the concentration of the analyte).

 There are 2 types of nephelometry, summarized as below:

-Used for isolation of specific antigen from a mixture of antigens; this technique entails adding excess of immobilized antibody specific for the antigen of interest in the solution, collecting the immobilized antibody by centrifugation, washing with fresh solution to remove unbound antigens and then subsequently denaturing the antibody to elute the antigen.
+Used for the isolation of a specific antigen from a mixture of antigens, this technique entails adding an excess of immobilized antibody specific for the antigen of interest in the solution, collecting the immobilized antibody by centrifugation, washing with fresh solution to remove unbound antigens and then subsequently denaturing the antibody to elute the antigen.

-Immunoprecipitation prerequisite is potential coupling of antibody to a solid substrate at some point of time in the procedure.
+A prerequisite for immunoprecipitation is the potential coupling of the antibody to a solid substrate at some point of time during the procedure.